 Texas Instruments is committed to providing its customers with the highest quality of applications support.
 To support this goal, an evaluation board has been developed for the THS4500 family of fully differential amplifiers.
 The evaluation board can be obtained by ordering through the Texas Instruments web site, www.ti.com, or through your local Texas Instruments sales representative.
-Schematic for the evaluation board is shown below with their default component values.
+The schematic for the evaluation board is shown in Figure 93 with default component values.
 Unpopulated footprints are shown to provide insight into design flexibility.

+Figure 93.
 Simplified Schematic of the Evaluation Board.
-Power Supply Decoupling, VOCM, and Power Down Circuitry Not Shown
+Power-Supply Decoupling, V{OCM}, and Power-Down Circuitry not Shown